oliveiraleo/free5gc-auto-deploy/README.md

 # free5GC-auto-deploy

-This repository contains scripts that help to deploy instances of the [free5GC](https://github.com/free5gc/free5gc) project.
+This repository comprises a collection of scripts designed to facilitate the deployment of instances of the [free5GC](https://github.com/free5gc/free5gc) project.

-If you are new to free5GC, it is recommended to first be acquainted with its documentation available on [its official website](https://free5gc.org/guide/).
-As these scripts try to reproduce the steps of the ["Build free5GC from scratch"](https://free5gc.org/guide/#advanced-build-free5gc-from-scratch) present there automatically,  it is important to learn the details behind them.
+The comprehensive documentation available on the [project's official website](https://free5gc.org/guide/) is highly advisable for individuals new to free5GC to familiarize themselves with.
+The underlying processes are to be carefully studied, as the scripts are designed to replicate the steps outlined in the ["Build free5GC from scratch"](https://free5gc.org/guide/#advanced-build-free5gc-from-scratch) guide in an automated manner.

 ## Motivation